-Some agencies have transitioned to complete electronic administrative recordkeeping.
-Even completely electronic document management and administrative record-keeping systems, however, may not obviate the need to retain physical or non-digitizable exhibits.
+Some agencies have transitioned to complete electronic administrative rulemaking recordkeeping.282 Even completely electronic document management and administrative recordkeeping rulemaking recordkeeping systems, however, may not obviate the need to retain physical or non-digitizable exhibits.283

 Electronic file management can take a number of forms, from simple file saving on a shared drive to a dedicated electronic records management system.
 The Commodity Futures Trading Commission (CFTC), for example, utilizes a document management system, in which records are maintained in a searchable database.
-The ITC uses a complete electronic filing system for collecting and storing all of its adjudicatory filings and documents or for its limited amount of rulemaking, and administrative record compilation and indexing when called upon to undertake a
+The ITC uses a complete electronic filing system for collecting and storing all of its adjudicatory filings and documents or, for its limited amount of rulemaking, and administrative rulemaking record compilation and indexing-when called upon to undertake a rulemaking.
+Both the CFTC and ITC systems appear to have been designed for more general record keeping recordkeeping purposes and adapted for administrative rulemaking record use.